A graphical framework for global optimization of mixed-integer nonlinear programs: DD Construction

 \section{DD Construction}

 In this section, we discuss the oracle $\mt{Construct\_DD}$ in Algorithm~\ref{alg:global} by outlining the steps involved in constructing DDs that represent relaxations of the set $\mc{G}^k$ for $k \in K$.
 To simplify notation, we will omit the index $k$ whenever the results apply to any constraint, regardless of its specific index.
 We begin with a brief background on using DDs for optimization in Section~\ref{sub: Background on DDs}.
-In Section~\ref{sub:separable}, we present methods for constructing DDs when the functions in $\mc{G}^k$ are separable.
-The techniques for constructing DDs for general non-separable functions are discussed in Section~\ref{sub:nonseparable}.
+In Section~\ref{sub:nonseparable}, we present methods for constructing DDs for a general form of $\mc{G}^k$ that may involve non-separable functions.
 Section~\ref{sub:merging} includes algorithms for merging nodes at layers of a DD to obtain relaxed DDs of a desired size.
 In Section~\ref{sub:lower bound}, we introduce a strategy for calculating state values for the nodes at the DD layers to ensure that the resulting DDs provide a valid relaxation for the underlying set.
 Taking all these components into account, we present the time complexity results for the proposed DD construction algorithms in Section~\ref{sub:complexity}.
 In the remainder of this paper, we assume, without loss of generality, a variable ordering in $I \cup C$ corresponding to the layers of the DD, denoted by $[n] = \{1, \dotsc, n\}$.